DragonSenses/Curiosity/JavaScript2/Regular expressions/10-regex-greedy-and-lazy/regex-greedy-and-lazy.md

 The regexp engine adds to the match as many characters as it can for `pattern:.+`, and then shortens that one by one, if the rest of the pattern doesn't match.

 For our task we want another thing.
 That's where a lazy mode can help.

+## Lazy mode

+The lazy mode of quantifiers is an opposite to the greedy mode.
+It means: "repeat minimal number of times".

+We can enable it by putting a question mark `pattern:'?'` after the quantifier, so that it becomes  `pattern:*?` or `pattern:+?` or even `pattern:??` for `pattern:'?'`.

+To make things clear: usually a question mark `pattern:?` is a quantifier by itself (zero or one), but if added *after another quantifier (or even itself)* it gets another meaning -- it switches the matching mode from greedy to lazy.

+The regexp `pattern:/".+?"/g` works as intended: it finds `match:"witch"` and `match:"broom"`: